tbohn/VIC_Landcover_MODIS_NLCD_INEGI/docs/Procedure.md

 Quick note on MODIS files: the MODIS observations are on a sinusoidal grid, broken up into "tiles" that are roughly equal-area (see map at https://lpdaac.usgs.gov/dataset_discovery/modis).
 The tiles have north and south boundaries that correspond to 10-degree latitude intervals, but the east and west boundaries are slanted at various angles (relative to a geographic projection) depending on how far from the Greenwich meridian they are.
 So pixels in these files occur in rows that occur at regular latitude intervals, but within the rows, the pixels are not regularly spaced with respect to longitude (farther apart further from the equator).

-## Stage 1: Download and aggregate MODIS files
+## Stages 1-2: Download and aggregate MODIS files

+There are some initial steps to perform for stage 1.
+Then, the remainder of stage 1 and all of stage 2 are handled by a single script.

+Steps:

 1. Create an account with NASA Earthdata.
 To obtain a NASA Earthdata Login account, visit https://urs.earthdata.nasa.gov/users/new/.